Emanejalal/Movies-Recommendator/README.md

 Feel free to contribute by proposing improvements or reporting issues.
 Thank you for using WatchHub!

-Thanks for @emaneJalal for the collaboration and contibuting in this project.
+Thanks for @SoufianeBenlahcen for the collaboration and contibuting in this project.
 ## Made with LOVE